UNLV professor makes a mammoth discovery, uncovers fossils outside of Pahrump - UNLV Free Press

-Beneath the sand and rocks that stretch across Nye County, just northwest of Pahrump, lie the ancient remains of a mammoth.
+Beneath the sand and rocks that stretch across Nye County, Nevada lies the ancient remains of a mammoth.

-Stephen Rowland, a paleontologist and UNLV professor, worked to unearth the fossils with a team of students since last fall.
+Stephen Rowland, a paleontologist and UNLV professor, worked to unearth the fossils with a team of students since last fall in an area just northwest of Pahrump.

 The remains were first discovered by Larry Williams, a local who came across its ivory tusks protruding from the desert ground, before reporting it to the Bureau of Land Management.

-Rowland carbon dated fossil specimens of Planorbella—a type of freshwater air-breathing snail— within the excavation site at about 23,000 years, suggesting the mammoth lived during the last glacial period of the Pleistocene epoch.
+Rowland carbon dated fossil specimens of Planorbella—a type of freshwater air-breathing snail—within the same excavation site at about 23,000 years, suggesting the mammoth lived during the last glacial period of the Pleistocene epoch.

 In addition to the tusks, the team recovered a shoulder blade, vertebrae and various bone fragments.
 Missing from the find were the top of the mammoth’s skull and jaw.
 Rowland hopes to find part of the jaw or fossilized teeth further in the sediment, which could help determine the mammoth’s age before death and clarify which species of mammoth the fossils belong to.